soluzka/youtube-downloader/README.md

 # youtube-downloader
 downloads youtube videos

-# get node.js and python and C# and the dev kit then npm audit fix --force and pip install selenium cachetools requests and npm install --package-lock-only and npm i youtube-dl-exec readline-sync and python download_youtube.py and pip install argparse and pip install --upgrade argparse and npm install binary-version-check pip install pytube youtube-search-python yt-dlp requests beautifulsoup4 and pip install youtube-search and it will work like a charm add your email and username to setup.py To run ffmpeg you need chocolatey and then run this on the terminal of windows. choco install ffmpeg use the url function for ffmpeg on sites like twitch or vimeo to have protocols like HLS (.m3u8) or DASH (.mpd).
+# get node.js and python and C# and the dev kit then To run ffmpeg you need chocolatey and then run this on the terminal of windows. choco install ffmpeg use the url function for ffmpeg on sites like twitch or vimeo to have protocols like HLS (.m3u8) or DASH (.mpd).
 Then use the docker hub application and extension to get it to work type in vs code. docker pull jrottenberg/ffmpeg This will do the trick but if you need a converter try using https://github.com/SevenbytesSoftware/SevenConverter

 visual studio code and it will work like a charm add your email and username to setup.py To run ffmpeg you need chocolatey and then run this on the terminal of windows. choco install ffmpeg